EnsoVanPoucke/dotfiles/README.md

 You can install these dotfiles by cloning the repository and creating symbolic links to your home directory.
 For example:

-Nog wat test tekst hier.
+Nog wat tekst hier en daar om te testen.